 With regard to RMSE, Figure~3 indicates a general tendency for RMSE estimates to decrease as $N$ increased.
-On the other hand, for the measurement error variance parameter ($\psi^2$), the level of RMSE remained non-negligible even under the condition $T = 8$ and $N = 1{,}000$, highlighting the difficulty of achieving stable estimation for this parameter.
-Again, TS-MDFA exhibited RMSE estimates comparable to those of ML (and CML) across conditions.
-However, TS-MDFA generally exhibited larger RMSE than the Bayesian estimation.
-Except for the condition $T = 4$ and $N = 200$, the Bayesian estimation yielded the smallest RMSEs overall when $\psi^2=0.3$, suggesting that the use of prior distributions helped to mitigate the risk of extreme estimates.
+On the other hand, for the measurement error variance parameter ($\psi^2$) and the autoregressive coefficient parameter ($\beta$), the RMSEs remained non-negligible relative to their true values even when $T=8$ and $N=1{,}000$, highlighting the relative difficulty of obtaining stable estimates of these parameters.
+Again, TS-MDFA yielded RMSE values comparable to those of ML (and CML) across conditions, and the differences among the methods were not necessarily pronounced overall in Figure~3.
+However, Bayesian estimation yielded the smallest RMSEs overall when $\psi^2=0.3$, suggesting that the use of prior distributions helped mitigate the risk of extreme estimates.
 In addition, ML and CML tended to yield larger RMSEs when $\beta=0.5$ (see Figures~S4--S6 in the Online Supplemental Material).
 Overall, the RMSEs of TS-MDFA remained relatively small across conditions, indicating its favorable performance.